johannestheigen/StringManipulatorApp/README.md

 and developed in IntelliJ IDEA IDE.

 ## Project Structure
-The currently is still in development and there are still some classes that needs to be implemented, including a functional user interface.
-Don't worry though, the project shall be completed soon.
+The unit tests are located in the test folder, in  packages matching the unit classes.
+The source code is packaged in the main folder.

+There are five packages in the main folder:

+- **`app`**: Contains the `UserInterface` class and the `Main` class.
+- **`commands`**: Contains all the different command classes.
+- **`util`**: Contains utility classes for input reading and printing.

 ## How to run the project
-Once the project is finished, the user can run the program in the command prompt by navigating to the project folder and running the following commands:`javac filename.java` to compile the project. and the command `java filename` to run the project.
+The user can run the program
+in the command prompt by navigating to the project folder and running the following commands:`javac filename.java` to compile the project. and the command `java filename` to run the project.